-Some of the most common reasons why people like to drink alcohol include:
+Some of the most common reasons why people like drinking alcohol include:

-A desire to have fun is one of the main reasons people drink alcohol.
+- Fun: A desire to have fun is one of the main reasons people drink alcohol.
 Drinking small amounts makes some people feel happy, relaxed, and sociable.
-Many people find that drinking with friends is a fun experience.
-However, alcohol is a depressant.
-The more people drink, the less they will experience these positive effects and the more it will depress the central nervous system.

-It is extremely common for people suffering from substance abuse disorders to report a history of trauma.
-Whether this is childhood trauma, sexual trauma, traumatic events like combat or car accidents, or something else, painful events can be incredibly hard to process.
-Alcohol can be a quick fix to escape hard situations and memories.
-But the only way to feel better is to heal from the traumatic events themselves.
+- Trauma: Whether childhood trauma, sexual trauma, traumatic events like combat or car accidents, or something else, painful events can be incredibly hard to process and alcohol can be a quick fix to escape hard memories.

-Drinking can be a way to deal with loneliness.
-When people don’t feel connected to others or part of a community, drinking can help them escape the bad feelings.
-People think it can also help them make friends more easily, but drinking actually makes people feel even lonelier.
+- Loneliness: When people don’t feel connected to others or part of a community, drinking can help them escape bad feelings.

 Does Alcohol Have Any Health Benefits?

-While alcohol can wreak havoc on a person’s health, research shows that moderate alcohol consumption may also have some health benefits.
-It’s possible that light to moderate drinking could lower the risk of cardiovascular disease in both men and women.
+While alcohol use can wreak havoc on a person’s health, research shows that moderate alcohol consumption may also have some health benefits such as:

-Additionally, red wine is a source of resveratrol, a natural antioxidant that can improve damaged cells and reduce oxidative stress in the body.
+- Red wine is a source of resveratrol, a natural antioxidant that can improve damaged cells and reduce oxidative stress in the body

 Plus, the health benefits do not apply to anyone with any existing health problems or with even a moderate risk for alcohol abuse.